Skip to main content

 Inbound messages

-Inbound messages are sent from a customer to a business registered to use Falu’s messaging platform.
+Inbound messages are sent from a customer to a business registered to use Falu Messaging.

-Similar to the transactional and promotional message types, inbound messages are sent from Falu to an organization’s workspace through a message stream, specifically the inbound stream.
+Similar to the transactional and marketing message types, inbound messages are sent from Falu to an organization's workspace through a message stream, specifically the inbound stream.

 As shown above, receiving an inbound message follows a six-step process: